Painting Shortcuts That Look Fine at First but Fail Fast Later

 Rushed prep and short dry times can allow surface issues to reappear much sooner than homeowners expected.

-How Homeowners Can Spot Shortcuts Early
+How Homeowners Can Spot Shortcuts Before Hiring a Painter

 Fortunately, homeowners can often catch red flags before the work begins.
 The right questions usually tell you a lot about the standards behind the quote.